jacksonloper/bettervoting/.github/ISSUE_TEMPLATE/emergent_request.md

 name: Emergent Request
 about: When you discover something in your issue that is out of scope and it needs a new issue or discussion
 title: 'ER: [replace with info ] '
-labels: 'Complexity: Missing, Role: missing, Missing Milestone'
+labels: 'Complexity: Missing, Role: missing'
 assignees: ''
+projects: 'Equal-Vote/3'
 ---

 ### Emergent Requirement - Problem